Why Image Optimization Is Important

 Best Image optimization tips in 2019

-When it comes to SEO image, using the appropriate keywords to rank your webpage up on search engine becomes a priority.
+When it comes to SEO image, using the appropriate keywords to rank your webpage up on the search engine becomes a priority.
 Here you’ll find best image optimization tips in 2019:

 Name your images

 When you choose a photo to display, it gets a name like “IMG_01” from the camera.
-You must replace with the title by a keyword-rich one to help the search engines to understand your image and promote your SEO value.
+You must replace it with the title by a keyword-rich one to help the search engines to understand your image and promote your SEO value.